MicrosoftDocs/Viva/Viva/insights/personal/teams/effective-meetings.md

 The **Meeting habits** section highlights your habits or practices in meetings you organized and accepted.
 Switch between the **Meeting habits** and **Meeting details** views by selecting the tabs above the graph/table.

-* Use percentage data from the habits view to understand how often you organize or attend meetings that apply certain habits.
+* Use percentage data from the **Meeting habits** view to understand how often you organize or attend meetings that apply certain habits.
 For example, you might notice that 80% of the meetings you attended ended on time.

     ![Collaboration Meeting Habits View.](../teams/Images/meeting-effectiveness-habits1.png)